 Canning, dedicated freezer, etc.

-Now, if you really want to cover all your bases, I’d think about what might happen when an increasing number of people are hungry and want to feed their children; their ethics and principles tend to go out the window.
+Think about what might happen when an increasing number of people are hungry and want to feed their children.
+Their ethics and principles tend to be dropped so they can put food in mouths.
 So this is where I encourage you to think about what it might take to defend your home.
 If you need inspiration, look to Venezuela.
+Update: Look at DC, Chicago, Detroit, Portland, and Seattle.
+And the list is growing weekly.

 Get to know your neighbors

 In your neighborhood, are you better off knowing 1% or 100% of your neighbors?
 To me it is obvious, the closer to 100% you can come, the better.
 Of course, there are caveats like it’s usually best to NOT share how much of what gear and resources you have, because that route can make you a target.
-Be savvy with what you allow your neighbors to know about you, at least until you have a general idea of how prepared they are and what their attitude is.
-There is a fine line you can walk there by making sure they know you are not an unprepared leacher who could be looking for a handout if things get worse.
+Be savvy with what you allow your neighbors to know about you, at least until you have a general idea of how prepared they are and what their attitude about things like property is.
+There is a fine line you can walk here by making sure they know you are not an unprepared leach who could be looking for a handout if things get worse but without sharing all the ways you are capable of defending your home.

 This applies to your closest relationships as well as your acquaintances and neighbors.
 If you are going to be couped up for long periods of time with or without a partner or family, you may want to have strong relationship skills!
 For working on your relationship skills, please see all the resources I’ve created at https://ClearSay.net.